 LabLua in Google Summer of Code 2019

-We are very happy to participate again in Google Summer of Code (GSoC): this is our sixth year!
+We were very happy to participate again in Google Summer of Code (GSoC): this was our sixth year!

-collaborating with us this year and the projects they are working on:
+collaborated with us and the projects they worked on:

 C Header File Parser in Lua Using Clang AST - Vishnu Murali (India)